Vsollery/Jarkom-Modul-3-I03-2022/README.md

 ![Preview](https://github.com/Vsollery/Jarkom-Modul-3-I03-2022/blob/main/install-dhcp-relay.jpg)
 ![Preview](https://github.com/Vsollery/Jarkom-Modul-3-I03-2022/blob/main/service-dhcp-relay.jpg)

+##  Question 3 & 4
-## Loid and Franky construct the map carefully and thoroughly.There are several criteria that Loid and Franky want to make, which are:
+Loid and Franky construct the map carefully and thoroughly.There are several criteria that Loid and Franky want to make, which are:
 -All existing clients MUST use the IP configuration from the DHCP Server. \
 -Client that go through Switch1 have the IP range from [prefix IP].1.50 - [prefix IP].1.88 and [prefix IP].1.120 - [prefix IP].1.155 (3) \
 -Client that go through Switch3 have the IP range from [prefix IP].3.10 - [prefix IP].3.30 dan [prefix IP].3.60 - [prefix IP].3.85 (4)